ddsbook/blog/2014/drafts/can-you-track-me-now.md

     Accept-Encoding: gzip
     Connection: keep-alive

-Interestingly enough, the Android version of the app sends somewhat different request headers, including an `Authorization` header that Base64 decodes to `csl:123456` (and isn't used by the API:
+The Android version of the app sends somewhat different request headers, including an `Authorization` header that Base64 decodes to `csl:123456` (and isn't used by the API):

     GET /data/comcast/finder_comcast_midwest.sqlite HTTP/1.1
     Accept-Encoding: gzip